Antarctica

 Penguins

-When it comes to the wildlife of Antarctica, penguins are the focus of everyone’s attention.
+When it comes to Antarctic wildlife, penguins are the focus of everyone’s attention.
 Eight of the 18 penguin types that exist in the world live in Antarctica and the Subantarctic Islands.

 Emperor penguin chick (Aptenodytes forsteri) on the ice in the Weddell Sea, Antarctica